 As well as planning what goes into your suitcase, think about what you wear on the plane.
 By wearing layers, your thickest jumpers and walking boots – you’ll save lots of room in your luggage.
 However, do consider where you will be flying to and what the temperature will be.
 You don’t want to land in 30°C temperatures wearing all of your clothes!

-Some of our destinations such as South America, Kenya, Uganda and Mongolia will really appreciate you bring school suppliers, footballs for the children and even treats for the horses.
+Some destinations such as in South America, Kenya, Uganda and Mongolia will really appreciate you bring school suppliers, footballs for the children and even treats for the horses.
 Although this might take up some of your valuable luggage space, once unpacked and donated, you will have space to bring other souvenirs back!